Powerlearnproject/se-day1-assignment-Mumbi-gathoni/README.md

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
+Intergrated Development Environment are all in one toolkit for software developers that provide code editing,debugging and project management i.e Visual Studio
+Version Control Systems are crucial for tracking changes in code, collaborating with team members and reverting to previous versions if needed i.e GIT

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.